Design for Manufacturability: 10 Rules for Cost-Effective CNC Parts

 Every non-standard dimension requires a non-standard tool, adding cost and lead time.

-Corner Radii Internal corners require radius equal to the cutter radius.
-Standard end mills come in standard sizes.
-Specifying 0.093” radius forces purchase of a 3/16” end mill.
-Specify 0.125” (1/4”) or 0.0625” (1/8”) and standard tooling works.
+Internal corners require radius equal to the cutter radius, so standard end mill sizes matter here too.
+Specifying a 0.093” radius forces purchase of a 3/16” end mill that might not be on hand.
+Specify 0.125” (1/4”) or 0.0625” (1/8”) and standard tooling works immediately.

 Rule 2: Avoid Deep Pockets

-The 4:1 rule: Pocket depth should not exceed 4x the smallest width dimension.
+Deep pockets require long tools that deflect, chatter, and cut slowly.
+The 4:1 rule provides the guideline: pocket depth should not exceed 4x the smallest width dimension.
 A 0.5” wide pocket should be no deeper than 2”.

 Rule 3: Limit Thin Walls

 Thin walls flex under cutting forces, causing vibration (chatter) and dimensional problems.
+The minimum wall thickness varies by material.

 | Material | Minimum Wall |